gauravcodepro/gauravcodepro/work.md

 - If someone says to me that he or she thinks about this, i make a approach to ask that is it true or just a mere assumption of someone as this can significantly destroy my relations.
 - I am not associated with any number, colour, browser, operating system, so i dont believe in this crap.
 - I am not applying to your position to find someone.
-- If you are anyone from the prior to PhD or PhD or after that me till now, kindly dont contact or write me.
+- If you are anyone prior to PhD or during PhD or after that till now, kindly dont contact or write me.
 I have no space and time.
 Additionally, i dont even remember your faces.
 - If you a past collaborator or anyone and i havent seen you ever and talked to you or been in contact with you in the last few years, please dont write to me.
 - If you are a past employer that i havent approached/made contact except for references, then please kindly dont approach me.